owulveryck/live_transcription/README.md

 - Real-time speech transcription with interim/final results
 - Multi-language support with auto-detection
-- AI-powered summarization (Gemini 2.5 Flash)
+- AI-powered summarization with configurable Gemini models
 - Audio visualization and session statistics
 - Copy transcripts and summaries to clipboard
+- Pre-configured prompt presets for different use cases (meetings, interviews, lectures)
+- Configurable logging with structured output

 ## Configuration